cli-guidelines/cli-guidelines/content/_index.md

 - Angular.js [collects detailed analytics using Google Analytics](https://angular.io/analytics), in the name of feature prioritization.
   You have to explicitly opt in.
-  You can change the tracking ID to point to your own GA property if you want to track Angular usage inside your organization.
+  You can change the tracking ID to point to your own Google Analytics property if you want to track Angular usage inside your organization.
 - Homebrew sends metrics to Google Analytics and has [a nice FAQ](https://docs.brew.sh/Analytics) detailing their practices.
 - Next.js [collects anonymized usage statistics](https://nextjs.org/telemetry) and is enabled by default.